Home BrittanyA getaway to Bénodet in Brittany

 • marine bubbles, cocooning cabins

-• treatments: we tested the “Two thalasso treatments” package (€98 for two treatments with a total duration of 45 minutes, which includes access to the marine spa for the half-day) during this relaxing afternoon, a multi-sensory marine bath treatment + a seaweed wrap harvested on the Finistère coasts.
+• treatments: we tested the “Two thalasso treatments” package (98 € for the two treatments for a total duration of 45 minutes, which includes half-day access to the marine spa) during this relaxing afternoon, a multi-sensory marine bath treatment + a seaweed wrap harvested on the coasts of Finistère

 Women relaxing in the sun on lounge chairs on the terrace of Relais Thalasso Bénodet.